 There was a screening for The Hospital at the Alabama Phoenix Festival.
 April, how did you get involved with that?

 – April: “Jim O’Rear and I have been crossing paths mostly on social networks, starting on Myspace, back in the day.
 We both have the same sensibility, sense of humor and the same tastes in horror.
 He finally had a project that was nearby and he had a role he wanted me to play.
 I read the role of Mallory.
-This is not like anything I would ever picture myself playing: a twenty-something year-old, college girl who is the bitch of the group.
+This is not like anything I would ever picture myself playing: a 20-something-year-old, college girl who is the bitch of the group.
 It’s the one who everyone wants to die.
-I had to decide if I wanted to play that horrible character who everybody hates.
+I had to decide if I wanted to play that horrible character, who everybody hates.
 I’ll make them really want me to die.”

 Did anything odd happen while filming the movie?